askoufis/clean-code-presentation/slides.md

 - Fine temporarily, just don't commit it
 - Bloats files
-- If it's committed, just delete it, it can be recovered
+- If it's committed, just delete it, it can be recovered (that's the point of version control)

 </v-clicks>